 Sedation Dentistry Method #1: Nitrous Oxide

 Commonly known as laughing gas, nitrous oxide is used to relax you during the procedure.
 It wears off quickly.
 Don’t worry — you’ll be able to drive yourself home following treatment.
-This is our less invasive form of sedation dentistry for oral surgery.
+This is a less invasive form of sedation dentistry for oral surgery.
+We don’t use nitrous oxide at our practice, but at other practices this type of sedation for oral surgery might be available, mostly for the same reason as oral sedation: to chill you out during a procedure that might seem scary or stressful.
+A calm patient is ideal in every oral surgery, not just for the patient’s peace of mind, but for the oral surgeon’s ability to complete the procedure without complications from an anxious, squirming patient.

 You’ll be conscious throughout the administration of laughing gas.
 It is given through a nose apparatus that gently rests on your face like a mask.
 The effects are mild but work fast.
 You’ll typically feel very relaxed as early as 30 seconds into the procedure.
-Please note, most oral surgeons do not use nitrous oxide for procedures, it is more commonly used in general dentistry.
+Please note, most oral surgeons do not use nitrous oxide for procedures; it’s more commonly used in general dentistry.

 Sedation Dentistry Method #2: Oral Sedation